PriyaGobburi/slate/source/includes/_electron.md

 Note: Version 6x, or higher, of NodeJS is required.

+# Introduction

+Using a decentralized network and blockchain technology, edChain enables students,educators and employers to interact directly and participate in the exchange of education and learning, without the involvement of intermediaries.

 ## Getting Started For Developers

 You need a mac os or linux to get started.
 If you have neither, please install [Oracle Virtual Box] https://www.virtualbox.org/wiki/Downloads and follow instructions [here](https://www.lifewire.com/run-ubuntu-within-windows-virtualbox-2202098) to install Ubuntu on the virtual box.